Policy 1080 – Educational Equity

 V. Delegation of Authority

-The Superintendent is authorized to develop appropriate procedures to implement this policy.
+The Superintendent is authorized to develop appropriate procedures for the implementation of this policy within the limits set forth by this policy.

 VI.
 Definitions